SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 - In the area "Custom Workspaces", you see a list of existing workspaces.

+Note: In case you don't want to create workspace from scratch you can use below shortcut search for workspace ZZ_Demo99 then Copy and rename it to ##TechEdPWHashAttack Then in path 1 subset 2, Change user pseudonym, acting to ETDADMIN## (i.e to your user) Then go to path 2 subset 4, search for chart 99PWHashAttack and rename it to your number ##PWHashAttack and press save button Then you can skip the complete workspace creation chapter and proceed to next chapter From Workspace to Pattern to Alerts (page 32)

 - Create a new Workspace with Name ##TechEdPWHashAttack, by replacing the \## with your participant number.
 Enter some additional information (Use case, Severity, Description), and then click on